ramnathv/corise-r-for-ds/notes/week-01/04-transforming-data/04-transforming-data.md

 Let us take another example of data manipulation, this time on the `babynames` data.
 Suppose, we want the most popular female names for babies born in the year 2021.
-We can accomplish this by stringing together a similar series of operations.
+We can accomplish this by stringing together a series of data manipulation functions provided by the `tidyverse`.

 ``` r
 # Start with the babynames data